peterblockman/simple-wallet-smart-contract/README.md

 # Description
-A simple wallet smart contract that allow only some specific addresses to withdraw allowance.
+A simple wallet smart contract that allows only some specific addresses to withdraw allowance.